zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 Now that Parts Unlimited has a separate staging environment for their e-commerce site, they can push new source code and functionality to the repo that will automatically be built and deployed to their staging for testing.

-### Task 5: Swap Deployment Slots to Move Changes in Staging to Production
+### Task 5: Swap deployment slots to move changes in staging to production

 Once Parts Unlimited is happy with the changes tested in their staging environment, they can swap the two environments and have changes go to production.
 Environment Swap happens very fast and can help Parts Unlimited pull back changes by switching back if needed.